TrustworthyComputing/ZeroJava-compiler/README.md

 In order to make the Zilch compiler script (`zc`) executable type `chmod +x ./zc`.

 Then, use the `zc` script to compile Zilch programs to TinyRAM assembly code.

+Our compiler also supports TinyRAM analysis and optimizations.
+In order to enable the optimizer pass the argument `-opts` to `zc` script after the zilch program.

-Below are some usage examples.
+Below are some usage examples and we also demonstrate the optimizer.

 ### Zilch Examples:

 A simple program that performs addition:
 ```
-./zc ./zilch-examples/simpleAdd.zl
+./zc ./compiler/zilch-examples/simpleAdd.zl
 ```
 ```
 void main(void) {